Channel Coordination

 Since this is a key use case for app messaging, we have enhanced our system to automatically redirect the message to the next available channel in the priority list when we detect an uninstall event on iOS or Android, in real time.

-This messaging fallback behavior follows the same logic we use when determining where to assign the priority_platform tag, and, in fact, we also reassign the priority_platform tag at the same time we detect the uninstall.
+This messaging fallback behavior follows the same logic we use when determining where to assign the priority_platform Tag, and, in fact, we also reassign the priority_platform Tag at the same time we detect the uninstall.

 Before you can target users based on channel priority, you must set the priority order in your project.
 You must have at least two channels configured and enabled.
-This setting is not used for sequences.
-For sequences, you set the priority when you create the message.
+This setting is not used for Sequences.
+For Sequences, you set the priority when you create the message.

 Set the priority order of your project’s configured and enabled channels:

-3. Click Save.
+3. Select Save.

 Note

-In the Audience step of the Message and A/B Test composers:
+Set priority in the Audience step of the Message and A/B Test composers:

 1. Select the channels to include in your audience.